Heldaeus/ravamp/README.md

 #### Warning

-This is a relatively hefty preset with 14 total shaders being applied!
+This is a relatively hefty preset with 14 total effects being applied!
 Performance may vary from machine to machine.

 <br/>